vlang/v/doc/docs.md

 because with the latter it's easy to forget to update the counter and get stuck in an infinite loop.

-Here `i` doesn't need to be declared with `mut` since it's always going to be mutable by definition.
+Here `i` doesn't need to be declared with `var` since it's always going to be mutable by definition.

 ## Match